scheinerman/matgraph/@permutation/README.md

-The class partition is part of the Matgraph toolbox.
+The class `permutation` is part of the Matgraph toolbox.
 Please see the documentation and copyright information in the parent matgraph directory.